 In 2004, her second novel, The Electric Michelangelo, was shortlisted for the Man Booker Prize, the Commonwealth Writers Prize (Eurasia region), and the Prix Femina Etranger, and was longlisted for the Orange Prize for Fiction.

 Her third novel, The Carhullan Army, (Daughters of the North, USA) was published in 2007, and won the 2006/07 John Llewellyn Rhys Prize, the James Tiptree Jr. Award, a Lakeland Book of the Year prize, was shortlisted for the Arthur C. Clarke Award for science fiction, and long-listed for the Dublin IMPAC Award.
 The Carhullan Army was listed as one of The Times 100 Best Books of the Decade.

-Her first collection of short stories, titled The Beautiful Indifference, was published by Faber & Faber in November 2011, it won the Portico Prize for Fiction 2012 and the Edge Hill short story prize, it was also short-listed for the Frank O'Connor Prize.
+Her first collection of short stories, titled The Beautiful Indifference, was published by Faber & Faber in November 2011.
+The Beautiful Indifference won the Portico Prize for Fiction 2012 and the Edge Hill short story prize, it was also short-listed for the Frank O'Connor Prize.
 Her second collection, Madame Zero, will be published in 2017.
 The lead story, Mrs Fox, won the BBC National Short Story Award in 2013.

 Sarah Hall is an honorary fellow of Aberystwyth University and the University of Cumbria, and a fellow of the Civitella Ranieri Foundation (2007).
 She is a member of the Royal Society of Literature.
 She has judged a number of prestigious literary awards and prizes.
-She tutors for the Faber Academy, The Guardian, the Arvon Foundation, and has taught creative writing in a variety of establishments in the UK and abroad.
+She has tutored for the Faber Academy, The Guardian, the Arvon Foundation, and has taught creative writing in a variety of establishments in the UK and abroad.
 Sarah currently lives in Norwich, Norfolk.